tpressnell/StudentRegistrationSystem/README.md

 A program that simulates a college student registration system that I wrote in my CS 232 class.

-This is a program that I wrote in my CS 232 class, which was Computer Programming II.
-It is written in Java, and as my short descriptions says, it simulates a students registration system.
-This project was assigned to my class to teach us about inheritance and super-classes.
+This is a project, which simulates a students registration system, was assigned to my class to teach us about inheritance and super-classes.

 ## Course